-The Company has allowed certain claims that make up the Igor property to lapse and will continue to allow certain claims to lapse as they expire.
+The Company has allowed certain claims to lapse and will continue to allow certain Igor property claims to lapse as they come up for renewal.

 COAL

 Division Mountain

 The Company's Division Mountain coal project is located 90 kilometres northwest of Whitehorse, Yukon Territory.
 The property is 100% owned by the Company and is comprised of 15 territorial coal exploration licences covering approximately 3,000 square kilometres.